3 Must-Have Tips for Eating Out With Baby

 To make the restaurant experience healthier and more enjoyable for everyone, try these tips for eating out.

 Hungry babies don’t like to wait!
-Put some easy food in your diaper bag or handbag so you can feed him at the restaurant if he’s hungry before the meal arrives.
+Put some easy food in your diaper bag or handbag so you can feed your baby at the restaurant if they're hungry before the meal arrives.

 Food ideas for babies:

 - Sliced or chopped avocado

 - Unsweetened fruit cups (packed in 100 percent juice or water, not syrup) or veggie cups

 - Dry cereal or crackers

 - Jar of stage 3 baby food (look for jars that are combos of veggies/meat or beans/grains and are not sweetened with fruit)